 It is not too hard to figure out who the leader is in a group you are not familiar with.
 If you observe a group discussion, you will see the leader arise; for when a leader speaks, everybody listens.

-Horm Suey faced death many times as a Cambodian Army soldier who fought the rebel soldiers in the Civil War.
-When rebels finally surrendered to the invading Vietnamese Army, the war ended and Horm Suey returned home.
-Though the war was over, Horm Suey brought his gun and ammunition home with him.
+Ham Suey faced death many times as a Cambodian Army soldier who fought the rebel soldiers in the Civil War.
+When rebels finally surrendered to the invading Vietnamese Army, the war ended and Ham Suey returned home.
+Though the war was over, Ham Suey brought his gun and ammunition home with him.
 The war seemed to have turned him into a ticking time bomb.
 Although he had no interest in the Lord, a pastor fervently prayed for him and repeatedly shared the gospel with him over a three-year period until he finally accepted Jesus as his Savior and began to attend church.

-He uttered, “God, if you are truly alive and we belong to you, would you make my suffering daughter to call me ‘Dad’ now?”
+He uttered, “God, if you are truly alive and we belong to you, would you make my suffering daughter call me ‘Dad’ now?”
 Right then, the daughter who had suffered many days in bed without speaking barely opened her eyes and said, “Dad.”
 He could not believe what he had heard.
 He uttered again, “God, if you are truly alive and we belong to you, would make my daughter ask me for water?”
 His daughter continued, “Dad, I am thirsty, would you give me some water?”
-A sense of fear came over Horm Suey.
-He uttered one more time, God if you are truly alive and we belong to you, would you make my daughter ask me for food?”
+A sense of fear came over Ham Suey.
+He uttered one more time, God, if you are truly alive and we belong to you, would you make my daughter ask me for food?”
 His daughter said, “Dad, I am so hungry.
 Would you give me something to eat?”

 “Thankfully, our pastors have long been united in spite of denominational differences.
-In this spirit of unity we have long prayed for God’s kingdom to come to our province.
+In this spirit of unity, we have long prayed for God’s kingdom to come to our province.
 The time has come now.
 When I met Pastor Chung for the first time last spring, I immediately knew he was the man God sent to us.
 Therefore, for the first time in my life, I went to the airport two hours away from our town to pick up this foreigner.
-Our pastors have decided to invite Pastor Chung to come hold a citywide gospel festival in our city.
+Our pastors have decided to invite Pastor Chung to come to hold a citywide gospel festival in our city.
 The only thing left for us to do is to work together with him to bring God’s kingdom to our province.”

 The pastors responded with a thunderous “Amen” and a round of applause.
 My heart is filled with joy and fear.
 What a privilege that we can go to seriously unreached areas of the world, unite all the churches of that region, and work together with them to create a movement of the gospel!
 My soul rejoices in God’s grace.
 Please pray that our DCMi leaders will have discernment about how to support these wonderful pastors without making them dependent on outside resources.